waltergerych/waltergerych.github.io/_pages/about.md

 recognition for mobile healthcare.
 I also have experience in algorithmic fairness, anomaly detection, data visualization, open set recognition, domain adaptation, and more.

-In my free time I enjoy visiting parks, exploring museums, painting, 3D printing, and trying to keep my houseplants alive.
+In my free time I enjoy visiting new places, making clothes, painting, 3D printing, and trying to keep my houseplants alive.